What we do

 Firstly we learn as much as we can and then teach as many people we can get to.
 Giving people the skills to get back into the kitchen and cook from scratch is one of the fundamental ways we can change the food system.
 So sign up here to be the first to know when tickets are released for our Spring Retreat 2017.

 The second project we are launching in 2017 is a new approach to helping artisan food makers and farmers tell their stories.
-We will help you build your brand and all the marketing that goes with it.
+This ten week online program will help you build your brand and all the marketing that goes with it.
 We have an amazing team of people who are industry specialists in website design, getting your social media humming, logos and branding, PR and more.
+To be the first to know when it launches, sign up here.

 Finally we are working on a number of sustainable food events for the Byron region.
 Stay tuned for announcements about that any minute now.